Comparison of Object Binding Methods in Laravel Service Container

 Summary

-Laravel can currently be applied in many different types of scenarios, such as Web requests, CLI commands, Queue jobs, Console commands, and so on.
+Laravel can currently be applied in many different types of scenarios, such as Web Requests, CLI Commands, Queue Jobs, Console Commands, etc.

-Therefore, when choosing which binding method to use, it is necessary to consider the needs of the service in different scenarios, as well as whether state sharing or configuration is required.
+So, when choosing which binding method to use, you need to consider the needs of the service in different scenarios, and whether you need to share state or configuration.